The DIY build trap

 With the concepts of uniqueness and maintenance established, we can get back to the DIY trap.
 The DIY trap is a bit of a paradox, as software engineers are lazy by nature and many actually want to reuse components and third-party software.
 But perhaps this is also an explanation, as understanding the code you write yourself is easier than learning and fully understanding a third-party tool.
 With this understanding, laziness becomes both a force that pushes engineers down the DIY path and one that could lead them towards a third-party tool.

-The question you should ask yourself is, if DIY is a trap that will set you up for a never-ending trail of maintenance and missed business opportunity or it is the advantage that allows your business to scale and innovate?
+The question you should ask yourself is: is DIY a trap that will set you up for a never-ending trail of maintenance and missed business opportunity, or is it the advantage that allows your business to scale and innovate?

 20 years of experience with web technology and software engineering.
 Loves candy, cake, and coaching soccer.